Bushra-naeem/event-sync/README.md

 - Navigate to http://localhost:3000 to access the frontend.
 - Backend runs on http://localhost:5000.
-- Register a new account or log in with existing credentials.
 - Create, view, and manage events.

 ## Deployment